secondlife/viewer/indra/newview/linux_tools/client-readme-voice.txt

 WHAT IS IT?
 -=-=-=-=-=-

-Linux Voice Support is a new feature in testing which allows users of the Linux Second Life client to participate in voice-chat with other residents and groups inside Second Life, with an appropriate headset/microphone.
+Linux Voice Support is a feature in testing which allows users of the Linux Second Life client to participate in voice-chat with other residents and groups inside Second Life, with an appropriate headset/microphone.

-Linux Voice Support is currently EXPERIMENTAL and is known to still have some compatibility issues.

 REQUIREMENTS
 -=-=-=-=-=-=

 * A headset/microphone supported by your chosen version of Linux
-* The ALSA sound system (you probably already have this - i.e. the alsa-base and alsa-utils packages on Ubuntu)

-Success with Linux Voice support has been reported on the following
-systems:
-* Ubuntu 6.06 (Dapper) with Intel ICH5/CMI9761A+ audio chipset
-* Ubuntu 6.06 (Dapper) with SigmaTel STAC2997 audio chipset
-* Ubuntu 6.06 (Dapper) with Creative EMU10K1 audio chipset
-* Ubuntu 7.04 (Feisty) with USB Plantronics headset
-* Ubuntu 7.04 (Feisty) with Intel HDA audio chipset
-* Fedora Core 6 with (unknown) audio chipset
-* Ubuntu 8.04 (Hardy) with (unknown) audio chipset
+* At this time, the PulseAudio audio system is recommended; this software is already part of most modern (2009+) Linux desktop systems.
+Alternatively, the ALSA audio system may be used on systems installed from around 2007 onwards (again this is likely already installed on your system).

 KNOWN PROBLEMS
 -=-=-=-=-=-=-=

-* The 'Input Level' meter in the Voice Chat Device Settings dialog does not respond to audio input.
+* Compatibility with old ALSA-based audio systems (such as Ubuntu Dapper from 2006) is poor.

 TROUBLESHOOTING
 -=-=-=-=-=-=-=-